 My hypothesis walking into this study was that performance would be similar to the 45-DTE version – slightly profitable to unprofitable in virtually all scenarios.

 It turns out my hypothesis was wrong.
-All but the 30D strategies were profitable across all scenarios.
+All strategies, except 30-delta, were profitable.

 This is likely due to the distribution of IV overstatement across deltas being more uniform at 0-DTE vs 45-DTE.
 It appears some underpricing of 30D positions is occurring.
 Said another way: the spread between implied vol (IV) and realized vol (RV) on the 30D positions is narrower than that of the other delta targets.